 The current updated mineral resource estimation at Burnakura reported in the SRK NI43-101 Report dated July 2018, comprised of an Indicated Mineral Resource of 4.043mt@2.3g/t Au for 293koz and an Inferred Mineral Resource of 1.551mt@1.8g/t Au for 88koz at a 0.5g/t Au grade cut-off for Open Pit and 3.0 g/t Au for Underground.
-This represents a positive outcome toward the preparation of a preliminary economic assessment in respect of the Burnakura deposits.
+The Company continued to improve its internal mining studies and these figures represents a positive outcome toward the preparation of a preliminary economic assessment in respect of the Burnakura deposits.
 The company is planning to continue a confirmation program over the remainder of the historical resources combined with exploration to add new resources.